siddhi-io/www/en/docs/docs/query-guide.md

 **Example 2 (Event based first event)**

-Query to output the initial event, and there onwards every 5th event from `TempStream` stream events.
+A query to output the initial event, and from there onwards every 5th event of `TempStream` stream.

 ```sql
 define stream TempStream(deviceID long, roomNo int, temp double);